Docs

 Repositories

 jOOQ has no repository interface for you to extend.
-Instead, you get to design your own from scratch.
+Instead, you get to design your own.
 To keep things simple, you should design persistence oriented repositories, like this:

 public interface Repository<ID, E> {